On February 13, 2018, the Administration released its FY'19 Budget Request.

 On May 16, 2018, the House THUD (USDOT) Appropriations Subcommittee introduced,marked up and approved its FY'19 bill by a voice vote, then on May 23, the full House Appropriations Committee approved the bill by a vote of 34 to 17.
 The bill was never brought to the House floor for a vote.

 On June 5, 2018 the Senate THUD Appropriations Subcommittee introduced, marked up and approved its version of the FY'19 bill by a voice vote, then on June 7, the full Senate Appropriations approved the bill by a vote of 31 to 0.
 On August 1, the Senate passed the THUD funding bill as part of a four bill "minibus" by a vote of 92 to 6.

 The THUD bill was not completed by the October 1 start of the new fiscal year.
 Funding for US DOT programs was covered by a series of short-term Continuing Resolution (CR) through December 21, 2018.
-US DOT, as well as nine other major federal government agencies, were shut down for several weeks.
-On February 15, 2019, Congress passsed and the President can agree on terms for another short-term CR or full year appropriations.
-A CR funds programs at the FY'18 funding levels.
+US DOT, as well as eight other major federal government agencies, were shut down for several weeks.
+On February 15, 2019, Congress passsed and the President signed a full-year omnibus appropriations bill for US DOT as well as seven other federal agencies.